bjssacademy/go-testing-basics/readme.md

 # Testing with Go

-In Go, tests are an integral part of the development process and are written in a separate file ending with `_test.go`.
+In Go, tests are written in a separate file ending with `_test.go`.
 The standard Go testing package (`testing`) provides support for writing unit tests.

 1. Test Functions
 In Go, test functions are regular functions that start with the word `Test`, followed by a descriptive name and a parameter of type `*testing.T`.
 For example: